allolex/sirius/README.md

 sirius
 ======

-Sirius - A sensible default configuration for the mutt email client
+Sirius - A sensible default configuration for the mutt email client on OS X